-Dissensus is a research group supported by Code on the Road and dedicated to the study of the contemporary rise in right wing extremism in Athens from a sociological and anthropological perspective.
+Dissensus is a research group supported by Code on the Road for the sociological and anthropological study of the rise of right wing extremism in Athens, Greece.

-So far, the sharp and recent rise and popularity of xenophobic political formations has been studied mostly in terms of ideological analysis or electoral results.
-Dissensus, however, will focus on the role of institutions, such as educational institutions, the armed forces, the media or the Church and the discourse of the everyday people participating in these institutions.
+To date, the sharp rise and popularity of xenophobic political formations has been studied mostly in terms of ideological analysis or electoral results.
+Dissensus, however, will focus on the role of institutions, such as educational institutions, the armed forces, the media, the Church and the discourse of the everyday people participating in these institutions.

-Exploring how people make sense of economic adversity, cultural anxiety, fear of the unknown and new structural inequalities by embracing reassuring yet destructive and dangerous ideologies of hate will allow us to both understand these processes and formulate policies to build resilient, inclusive and democratic societies.
+Understanding how people cope with economic adversity, cultural anxiety, fear of the unknown and structural inequalities by embracing reassuring yet destructive ideologies will allow us to formulate policies that build resilient, inclusive and democratic societies.

 For further information on Dissensus please contact Dr Rosa Vasilaki at email@example.com